A history of Medicine at Temple

 by the Gulf, Colorado, & Santa Fe Railway, a subsidiary of the Atchison, Topeka, & Santa Fe Railway.
 Originally called Temple Junction, the town was meant to serve as a construction camp and depot along the railway.
 An abundance of railroad workers purchased lots in the newly established town, named for Bernard Moore Temple (1843–1901), the civil engineer who designed the layout for the tracks through Bell County, Texas.

-• Aprox 1890 Railroad workers posing with an engine at the Santa Fe Depot in Temple, Texas.
+• Aprox.
+1890 Railroad workers posing with an engine at the Santa Fe Depot in Temple, Texas.

 • 1892 Santa Fe Hospital began operations.
 A precursor to S&W.